Charles D. Ellis: Investment strategy

 In 1975, Ellis authored the article "The Loser's Game" in the Financial Analysts Journal.
 The article went on to win the Graham & Dodd award in 1977, and in it Ellis argued:

 The investment management business (it should be a profession but is not) is built upon a simple and basic belief: Professional money managers can beat the market.
 That premise appears to be false.

 Instead, Ellis advocated a strategy of diversified low-cost index fund investing, and he expanded on this approach in his book Winning the Loser's Game.
-Ellis went on to write sixteen books and dozens of articles on investing, including: "The Partnership", the story of Goldman Sachs, and "What It Takes", a study of great professional firms.
+Ellis went on to write dozens of books and articles on investing, including: The Partnership: The Making of Goldman Sachs, What It Takes, a study of great professional firms, and Rethinking Investing: A Very Short Guide to Very Long-term Investing.

 Teaching and university service

 Ellis was appointed twice to the faculty of the Harvard Business School in 1970 and 1974 and to the Yale School of Management in 1986.
 At both Harvard and Yale, he taught advanced courses on investment management.

 Ellis served as a successor trustee of Yale University from 1997 to 2008, where he chaired the university’s investment committee for nine years alongside Chief Investment Officer David Swensen.
 He received the Yale Medal in 2009 for his service to the University.

-He has served on the board of directors of the Harvard Business School and received the school’s alumni award for lifelong service.
+He has served on the board of directors of the Harvard Business School and received the school’s alumni award for lifelong service in 1993.

 Public, civic and board service

-Ellis served as chair of the board of the Institute of Chartered Financial Analysts and is one of only twelve people recognized by the CFA Institute for lifetime contributions to the investment profession.
+Ellis served as chair of the board of the Institute of Chartered Financial Analysts and as of 2019, is one of only fifteen people recognized by the CFA Institute for lifetime contributions to the investment profession.
 He has also served as a trustee of Phillips Exeter Academy and Eagle Hill School, and as an Overseer of the Stern Schools of Business at New York University.

 After stepping down from Greenwich Associates, Ellis served as a director or advisor to numerous organizations.
 He served as a director of the Vanguard Group from 2001 to 2009, and also as a trustee of the Robert Wood Johnson Foundation.
 He was managing partner of The Partners of ’63, a pro bono partnership of Harvard Business School classmates and associates, which supported entrepreneurship in education.
 Internationally, Ellis has served as an advisor to the GIC of Singapore, as well as to the “future funds” of New Zealand and Australia.

 He currently serves as chair of the Board of Directors of Whitehead Institute for Biomedical Research as well as chair of the Board of Directors of Essentia Analytics.
 Additionally, he serves on the advisory boards of Wealthfront, Rebalance, The Water Company, GeoSynFuels, and IMDx.
 In addition, he has on the boards of the Long Wharf Theatre and a number of regional Connecticut organizations.